wwwted/ndb-cluster-workshop/labs/Lab_4_mon.md

 #### NDBINFO tables

-Start the MySQL client (If you want to see help run `mysql --help`)
+Start the MySQL client (if you want to see 'help' run `mysql --help`)

 ```
 mysql -uroot -proot ndbinfo